cloudfoundry-attic/bosh-lite/README.md

     ```

 1. Set environment variables called `BOSH_AWS_ACCESS_KEY_ID` and `BOSH_AWS_SECRET_ACCESS_KEY` with the appropriate values.
 If you've followed along with other documentation such as [these steps to deploy Cloud Foundry on AWS](http://docs.cloudfoundry.com/docs/running/deploying-cf/ec2/index.html#deployment-env-prep), you may simply need to source your `bosh_environment` file.
-1. Make sure the EC2 security group you are using in the `Vagrantfile` exists and allows inbound TCP traffice on ports 25555 (for the BOSH director) and 22 (for SSH).
+1. Make sure the EC2 security group you are using in the `Vagrantfile` exists and allows inbound TCP traffic on ports 25555 (for the BOSH director), 22 (for SSH), 80/443 (for Cloud Controller), and 4443 (for Loggregator).
 1. Run Vagrant from the `aws` folder:

     ```